aiven/devportal/docs/platform/concepts/aiven-node-firewall-configuration.rst

 BYOA environments
 -----------------
-BYOA stands for Bring-Your-Own-Account.
-In this deployment model, customers deploy Aiven services under their own cloud accounts.
-Customers gain greater control over deployment configuration, but the VM-level firewall configurations are set at deployment time according to Aiven base configurations.
-In BYOA configurations, customers can apply additional firewalls using their cloud service provider's configuration options.
+With the BYOA deployment model, you deploy Aiven services under your own cloud accounts.
+This gives you greater control over deployment configuration, but the VM-level firewall configurations are set at deployment time according to Aiven base configurations.
+You can apply additional firewalls using your cloud service provider's configuration options.